EricaLinaG/Emacsn/README.md

 I run emacs a few different ways.
 I use named daemons for some things. its nice to have so clients can be used for mu4e and Exwm.

+Chemacs handles some of the same things, but they seem to work well together.

 To facilitate the emacs commandline
 I have a wrapper for emacs in my ~/bin directory.  `emacsn`.